Fix the NTPD Access Restrictions / and other NTPD related issues, including GPS

 We could maybe consider adding some default ACL entries to allow LAN but I'd rather err on the side of security when the previous default was to have NTP act as a client only for the firewall, which was/is the default behavior.
 If someone wants to enable it as a server for LAN, they can easily define an ACL to allow LAN now.

-#13 Updated by Jim Pingle almost 4 years ago
+#13 Updated by Jim Pingle over 4 years ago